Title

 (b) Intentionally obscures, covers, removes or otherwise conceals a badge, tag, label or other identifying information required to be visibly displayed;

-(c) Uses a vehicle in the course of official duties that does not contain clear identifying information for the entity that employs the law enforcement officer which is visible to individuals other than such law enforcement officer; or
+(c) Uses a vehicle in the course of official duties that does not contain clear identifying information for the entity that employs the law enforcement officer that is visible to individuals other than such law enforcement officer; or

 (3) Exceptions.